Tea tree oil: Composition and characteristics

 Tea tree oil is defined by the International Standard ISO 4730 ("Oil of Melaleuca, terpinen-4-ol type"), containing terpinen-4-ol, γ-terpinene, and α-terpinene as about 70% to 90% of whole oil, while p-cymene, terpinolene, α-terpineol, and α-pinene collectively account for some 15% of the oil (table).
-The oil has been described as colourless to pale yellow having a fresh, camphor-like smell.
+The oil has been described as colourless to pale yellow with an aroma described as "citrus, spicy, terpenic, nutmeg, pine".

 Tea tree oil products contain various phytochemicals, among which terpinen-4-ol is the major component.
 Adverse reactions diminish with lower eucalyptol content.

 History and extraction

 The name "tea tree" is used for several plants, mostly from Australia and New Zealand, from the family Myrtaceae related to the myrtle.
 The use of the name probably originated from Captain James Cook's description of one of these shrubs that he used to make an infusion to drink in place of tea.

 The commercial tea tree oil industry originated in the 1920s when Australian chemist Arthur Penfold investigated the business potential of a number of native extracted oils; he reported that tea tree oil had promise, as it exhibited antiseptic properties.

 Tea tree oil was first extracted from Melaleuca alternifolia in Australia, and this species remains the most important commercially.
 In the 1970s and 1980s, commercial plantations began to produce large quantities of tea tree oil from M. alternifolia.
 Many of these plantations are located in New South Wales.
 Since the 1970s and 80s, the industry has expanded to include several other species for their extracted oil: Melaleuca armillaris and Melaleuca styphelioides in Tunisia and Egypt; Melaleuca leucadendra in Egypt, Malaysia, and Vietnam; Melaleuca acuminata in Tunisia; Melaleuca ericifolia in Egypt; and Melaleuca quinquenervia in the United States (considered an invasive species in Florida).

 Similar oils can also be produced by water distillation from Melaleuca linariifolia and Melaleuca dissitiflora.
 Whereas the availability and nonproprietary nature of tea tree oil would make it – if proved effective – particularly well-suited to a disease such as scabies that affects poor people disproportionately, those same characteristics diminish corporate interest in its development and validation.